palombom/SANDI-Matlab-Toolbox-Latest-Release/README.md

-# SANDI-Matlab-Toolbox-Latest-Release
+# SANDI Matlab Toolbox: Latest Release

-The latest release of the SANDI Matlab Toolbox
+This repository contains the latest release of the SANDI Matlab Toolbox.